wvitzthum/modelServer/README.md

 ```

 ### Port Forward the blob storage so you can upload the model(s)
-There is a makefile/ps1 script that can be used to auto upload everything.
+There is a makefile/ps1 script that can be used to auto-upload everything.
 ```bash
 kubectl port-forward svc/minio-service 9000:9000 -n default
 ```